 Joan Robinson Hill was a beautiful woman.
 Whip-smart, ambitious, and glamorous, she was “in all things a champion”—or so her epitaph reads.

-When the Texas socialite was struck by a mysterious illness in March of 1969, no one could have predicted the deadly outcome for the otherwise healthy 38-year-old woman.
-But even as her husband, a prominent plastic surgeon, drove her to the hospital, friends and family noticed his extremely odd behavior.
+When the Houston, Texas socialite was struck by a mysterious illness in mid-March of 1969, frew could have predicted that the otherwise healthy 38-year-old woman was days away from death.
+But even as Joan's husband, John Hill, a prominent plastic surgeon, raced Joan to the hospital and conferred with medical staff, friends and family noticed his extremely odd behavior.

 John helped load his wife into the back seat of her blue and white Cadillac, and Mrs. Robinson drew a light blanket over her legs.
 Just as they were preparing to leave, Ash Robinson drove up in his black Lincoln and got out with a worried look on his face.